 27:16 Solomon inherited David, and he said: “O people we have been taught the speech of birds and have been given part of everything.
 This is indeed the manifest bounty.

-Both birds and the jinn served in the armies of Solomon.
-When this army of men, jinn and birds was about to trample on some ants, Allah held them in check until the ants could find safety in their anthill.
+Both birds and the jinn served in Solomon’s armies.
+When this mass of men, jinn and birds were about to trample over some ants, God held them in check until the ants could find safety.

 27:17 And Solomon’s troops, jinn, men and birds, were mustered and duly held in check.

 27:18 Until they reached an ants’ hill; when an ant said: “O ants, enter your dwellings, lest Solomon and his troops crush you, without noticing it.”

 The ants’ words reminded Solomon to be grateful for small mercies.

 27:19 Then he (Solomon) smiled, laughing at its words, and said: “Lord, inspire me to be thankful for Your Blessing, with which You blessed me and my parents, and to do the right pleasing to You.
 Admit me, by Your Mercy, into the company of Your righteous servants.”

 Back at the palace, Solomon couldn’t locate his hoopoe, a colourful bird that is found in Africa and Eurasia.